Ever evolving. Ever caring. Ever leading.

 It’s that leadership, dedication and drive that embody the CMU spirit.

-You found it in our first class of students turned teachers in 1894 and in the countless other education graduates since then who went on to develop the next generation of leaders.
+You found it in our first teacher graduates in 1894 and in the countless other education graduates since then who went on to develop the next generation of leaders.

 It’s evident in the 62 men and women who made up the first graduating class of the CMU College of Medicine in 2017, each of them chosen for their dedication to rural and medically underserved communities.